-Bronchitis Treatment in Alexandria, VA, and Ruther Glen, VA
+Bronchitis Treatment in Alexandria VA, and Ruther Glen VA

 Bronchitis is a condition that fits in between the common cold and pneumonia in its severity.
 Symptoms are most often cough with mucus, fever, fatigue, and a wheezing sound when you breathe.
 If you think you may have bronchitis, Premier Acute Care Services is here to help.
 We provide a walk-in clinic so there is no need to make an appointment.
 We also have lab equipment on site that allows us to make a speedy and accurate diagnosis.
-For more information, call us today or schedule an appointment online.
+For more information, contact us today or schedule an appointment online.
 We have convenient locations to serve you in Alexandria VA, and Ruther glen VA.

 Table of Contents: